famagusta/biteplans/readme.md

 Click on import and upload the file and specify the file format from the dropdown.

+Note the db will be stored in /var/lib/mysql directory.
+You can configure the mysql settings to store it to a desired location too.

 And you are good to go.!